marioIncandeza/cableConduitChecker/README.md

 cd C:\Users\lae\Desktop
 ````

-Once you're in the right directory, all you have to do is run 'npm install', and you'll be all ready to go.
+Once you're in the right directory, all you have to do is run `npm install`, and you'll be all ready to go.

 ## Running the Script
 The first thing you'll have to do is point the script to the local copy of the Conduit and Cable Schedule.
 Open up ccsCheck.js and change the filepath on line 1 to the path of the schedule you're trying to check.
+You can open the .js file with any plain ol' text editor.

 It'll look like this:
 ```
 var projectSchedule = 'C:\Path\to\your\file.xlsx';